 So, now that you’ve locked your G/L, and no more transactions can be posted in your current period, you move on to review any transactions that may be dated in your current period but were inadvertently posted in another period.
 This process needs to be done in order to ensure that transactions have not been posted to an incorrect period.

-Good news: When resolving Date/Period Mismatches as part of month end close, one of the cool features NetSuite has is that it automatically brings up a list of transactions that have a mismatch, so that you can review and address them one by one with relative ease 💪.
+Good news: When resolving Date/Period Mismatches as part of the month-end close, one of the cool features NetSuite has is that it automatically brings up a list of transactions that have a mismatch, so that you can review and address them one by one with relative ease.

 5. Review Negative Inventory

-- Negative inventory indicates that a process issue may exist.
+- The negative inventory indicates that a process issue may exist.
 Typically, this may mean that a receipt of goods has not occurred or a shipping document to a customer has overstated what was shipped.
-This step is important, as once Netsuite has an inventory item go into a negative position, any shipments of that item will be recorded at zero cost, which will understate your cost of goods sold 😮.
+This step is important, as once Netsuite has an inventory item go into a negative position, any shipments of that item will be recorded at zero cost, which will understate your cost of goods sold.

 6. Review Inventory Cost Accounting